bemson/salt/README.md

 // do something before any flow begins traversing it's program states D.onStart = function () {
   var pkg = this, // alias the function scope
-    flow, // the internal api for accessing the flow current = pkg.states[flow.currentIndex], // the current state - customized according to it's init method target = pkg.states[flow.targetIndex]; // the target state - customized according to it's init method console.log('Starting from "',current.name,'", and going to state "', target.name,'"');
+    flow = pkg.flow, // the internal api for accessing the flow current = pkg.states[flow.currentIndex], // the current state - customized according to it's init method target = pkg.states[flow.targetIndex]; // the target state - customized according to it's init method console.log('Starting from "',current.name,'", and going to state "', target.name,'"');